Chapter 3772-15 Independent Testing Laboratories

 (1) The corporate structure including, but not limited to, ownership and controlling interests in the independent testing laboratory;

-(3) The experience and expertise of the independent testing laboratory's staff used by the independent testing laboratory to conduct all tests required by the commission;
+(3) The experience and expertise of the staff used by the independent testing laboratory to conduct all tests required by the commission;

 (4) The sufficiency of staff and equipment of the independent testing laboratory to conduct all required testing; and

-(5) The financially viability of the independent testing laboratory to conduct all required testing.
+(5) The financial viability of the independent testing laboratory to conduct all required testing.

 In order to be certified and maintain certification, the independent testing laboratory shall agree to the following conditions: